sanyalsunny111/Early_Weight_Avg/README.md

 # Early_Weight_Avg
 Pre-train LLMs faster with Early Weight Averaging.
+This repo is currently work in progress.